Filming with a smartphone

 Because GoPros are so portable, it is common for people to put them in their pockets and get fingerprints on them.
 Make sure you clean your lens regularly to avoid blurry images.

-With any camera you use, it is always important to practice with it beforehand, this way you can see what there are issues with.
+With any camera you use, it is always important to practice with it beforehand, this way you will get to know the limitations of your kit.